[Live Webinar] Multiplayer IaC: Solving State, People, and Process-Level IaC Challenges

 Even though they will not help with achieving the sophisticated workflow that Spacelift can help you achieve, at least you will be able to reuse the same configuration for different environments.

-17. Use the Lifecycle Block
+17. Use the lifecycle block

 Sometimes, you may have some sophisticated conditions inside your code.
-Maybe you have a script that has to change something outside Terraform on your resources tags (this is not recommended, by the way, but it is just an example).
+Maybe you have a script that has to change something outside Terraform on your resource tags (this is not recommended, by the way, but it is just an example).
 You can use the Terraform lifecycle block to ignore changes on the tags, ensuring that you are not rolling back to the previous version.

 The lifecycle block can also help if you have a pesky resource that, for some reason, seems like it is working properly, but you have to recreate it without downtime.
 You can use the create_before_destroy=true option for this.

-Terraform does a pretty good job when it comes to validating that your variables are receiving the correct inputs, but what about when you want to restrict something and you don’t have Policy as Code implemented?
+Terraform does a pretty good job when it comes to validating that your variables are receiving the correct inputs, but what about when you want to restrict something and you don’t have policy as code implemented?

 Well, you can easily use variable validations to accommodate that.
-This validation block exists inside the variable, you can use terraform functions inside of it, and you can provide error messages if the condition is not respected.
+This validation block exists inside the variable, you can use Terraform functions inside of it, and you can provide error messages if the condition is not respected.

-19. Leverage Helper tools to make your life easier
+19. Leverage helper tools to make your life easier

-Terraform is one of the most used and loved IaC tools out there, and naturally, there is a big community around it.
+Terraform is one of the most widely used and loved IaC tools, and naturally, there is a large community around it.
 Along with this community, many helper tools are being constantly created to help us through our Terraform journey.
 Picking up and adopting the right tools for our workflows isn’t always straightforward and usually involves an experimentation phase.
-Here you can find a list of tools that I find helpful based on my experience, but it is definitely not an exhaustive list.

 20. Take advantage of the IDE extensions